-You probably heard or already know a lot about hair masks.
-But you find yourself wondering how often you should do a hair mask.
-This entire blog post is for you because we covered more than what you asked for.
+You probably heard or already know about hair masks.
+But you find yourself wondering how often you should do a hair mask treatment.

-So here’s how often you should do hair masks based on the masks and what your hair wants.
+So here’s how often you should do hair masks treatment according to what your hair needs.

-- Protein Hair Mask: 1 once a month is recommended, depending on the amount of protein available in your hair.
+- Protein Hair Mask: 1 once a month is recommended, depending on the level of protein already available in your hair.

-- Hydrating hair mask: More of once a week.
+- Hydrating hair mask: Once a week.
 However, if you notice your hair is not getting better, feel free to increase to 2-4 times a week.

-Veronica, celebrity hairstylist and natural hair bloggers once said the answer depends on both the texture of the hair and what you want the masks to perform.
-But I tell It is beyond this, many things are involved if you want to think outside the box.
+Veronica, celebrity hairstylist, and natural hair bloggers said the answer depends on both the texture of the hair and what you want the masks to perform.

 - 4 Ways To Achieve Hair Goals With Extensions and Wigs

 - Is Keratin Treatment Good or Bad For Curly Hair?

 - 5 Easy Curly Hair Care Routine You Should Try Out Today

 - Why Does My Scalp Itch After I Color My Hair?